Berezza98/space-focus/README.md

 **onDirectionKeyDown** (Function)
 An event that occurs when any navigation button (up, down, left, right) is pressed.
 It takes two arguments: el - the focus element itself, direction - the direction of the button pressed (one of the properties of the **DIRECTION** constant).
 It is necessary to return true from the function if it is necessary to continue handling the keydown event and move to the next focusable element (if possible), otherwise the event handling will be terminated.

-**closest** (Boolean)
+**closest** (Boolean) - default value **true**

 The property determines whether to move to the nearest neighbor that is not on the same plane.
-By default - false, which means that elements on the same plane are prioritized.
+If set false value it will mean that elements on the same plane are prioritized.

 **focusable** (Boolean) - default value **true**